Ally288/dinosaur_react_app/README.md

 A web app built using Javascript, communicating with a MongoDB database through express.
 The front-end is displayed using React.

-This web application was a ficticous BBC Educational app designed for kids focussing on our solar system.
+This web application is a ficticous BBC Educational app designed for kids to learn about Dinosaurs.

-Featuring Interactive elements along with 3D models, quizzes and audio to help keep them engaged and help them consume their learning.
+Featuring Interactive elements along with Flashcards, quizzes and audio to help keep them engaged and help them consume their learning.

 # How to Run